develffn/FundX-KB/getting-started/coinpayments-payment.md

 ---
 description: >-
-  One of the most popular payment methods for Quantower licenses — is a Coinpayments service.
+  One of the most popular payment methods for FundX licenses — is a Coinpayments service.
 It allows paying for advanced functionalities by various crypto assets (coins).
 ---

 # “Coinpayments” payment

-While the process of coins transfer between digital wallets is pretty usual and straightforward, we decided to mention some additional aspects of Quantower license purchase using crypto coins.
+While the process of coins transfer between digital wallets is pretty usual and straightforward, we decided to mention some additional aspects of FundX license purchase using crypto coins.

 When you decide to pay for a license using your crypto-assets, you should press “Buy” for the required feature.
 Next, you should click “Pay with Coinpayments”.
 Now, you will be redirected to Coinpayments merchant where you should select a coin and then — “Complete Checkout”.
 You can register here, but it is not necessary.